caspermeijn/wallabag-api/README.md

 ## Documentation

 Everything should have extensive documentation, making the most of Rust's excellent inline docs support.
-Run `cargo doc` to generate them.
-(TODO: link to online docs once uploaded to crates.io)
+Run `cargo doc` to generate them, or view them on docs.rs (links in readme of respective crates or from crates.io).

 ## Developing